Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules

 As diagrammed, the ProgInt$_{11}$/ProgB pair produces a legal novel program which is used for the next step, but the ProgInt$_{12}$/ProgB pair's 1st proposal is not usable.
-Since the 2nd proposal from the ProgInt$_{11}$/ProgB pair is also not usable, the legal 2nd proposal from the ProgInt$_{12}$/ProgB pair is used to complete the 2 entry $I$ beam for the continuing search.
-Our search will 1st try to use the 1st proposed rule from each ProgInt/ProgB pair, then the 2nd, and so on until the next $I$ intermediate programs are created.
-We will limit the intermediate programs that feed into the transformer to $I$ as the search is continued up to the rewrite rule sequence step limit $N_s$ (such as 25 steps).
+Since the 2nd proposal from the ProgInt$_{11}$/ProgB pair is also not usable, the legal 2nd proposal from the ProgInt$_{12}$/ProgB pair is used.
+Our search will first try to use the 1st proposed rule from each ProgInt/ProgB pair, then the 2nd, and so on until the next $i$ intermediate programs are created.
+We will limit the intermediate programs that feed into the transformer to $i$ as the search is continued up to the rewrite rule sequence step limit $l$ (such as 25 steps).
 In rare cases, none of the proposed rewrite rules for any of the intermediate programs will produce a legal novel intermediate program and the search will terminate before the step limit.
-In our example, the 2nd rewrite rule proposed from the model when given ProgInt$_{21}$/ProgB to the transformer rewrites ProgInt$_{21}$ into the lexical equivalent of ProgB, and hence, a 3 step proof has been found.
-ProgA is transformed into ProgB by applying Rewrite Rule$_{11}$, Rewrite Rule$_{21}$, and then Rewrite Rule$_{32}$.
+In our example, the 2nd rewrite rule proposed from the model when given ProgInt$_{12}$/ProgB to the transformer rewrites ProgInt$_{12}$ into the lexical equivalent of ProgB, and hence, a 2 step proof has been found.
+ProgA is transformed into ProgB by applying Rewrite Rule$_{13}$ and then Rewrite Rule$_{21}$.